pomerium/pomerium/docs/docs/troubleshooting.md

 ## Pomerium Core

+### HSTS

+By default, Pomerium sends the [`Strict-Transport-Security`](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) response header to the browser, which pins the certificate to our browser for one year.
+This is common best practice to help prevent man-in-the-middle attacks, but can create issues while a new Pomerium configuration is in development.

+When you visit an endpoint while Pomerium is using the self-signed bootstrap certificate or a Let's Encrypt staging certificate (before switching to a production certificate), the untrusted certificate may be pinned in your browser.
+It then must be reset once Pomerium is switched to production certificates.

+While developing your Pomerium environment, consider adjusting the [`SET_RESPONSE_HEADERS`](/reference/readme.md#set-response-headers) key to remove `Strict-Transport-Security` or reduce the `max-age` value until your production certificates are in place.

+See [this article](https://www.ssl2buy.com/wiki/how-to-clear-hsts-settings-on-chrome-firefox-and-ie-browsers) for more information on clearing HSTS for specific endpoints across common browsers.

 ### JWT Authentication

 When securing the Pomerium Authenticate service with a certificate signed by Let's Encrypt, your upstream applications may reject the certificate when attempting to access the JWT signing key.
 Here's an example log line from [Grafana](/guides/grafana.md):